gioele-bernardini/CTF/README.md

 ⚠️ **Work in Progress** ⚠️

 This repository is regularly updated as new challenges are completed.

+## About the write-ups

-My older write-ups might be a bit rough: it's part of the process to also learn to write better ones and in my own style!
+My older write-ups might be a bit rough; it's part of the process to learn how to write better ones and develop my own style!

+In particular, the oldest solved challenges have two markdown files in their respective folders: one for the challenge description (`CHALLENGE.md`) and another for the write-up itself (`WRITEUP.md`).
+I realized that this approach was redundant and unnecessarily increased the workload.
+Additionally, the write-ups were of very poor quality.

+In the challenges I solved later, I decided to create *one single file* (`WRITEUP.md`) where I included the description, my considerations, useful sources and links I used to learn and, last but not least, the write-up itself.

+Most of the "old" challenges mentioned above fall into the categories of *general skills* and the easy/medium section of *binary exploitation*, as those were the very first topics I started with.

 ## Usage